Lightning getting into a groove: midcourter

 The Lightning trailed 17-15 at the first break but levelled the scores at 30-apiece at half-time before making their move to take a 48-43 lead into the last change and then going on with the job.

-"They are a really quality team and some have pegged them to be the ones who will win this year ... to put some consistent performances out there at the moment is really nice for us."
+"They are a really quality team and some have pegged them to be the ones who will win this year so to out some consistent performances out there at the moment is really nice for us.”

 Vixens' Kate Moloney respected the Lightning, even when they were losing earlier in the season.

-"When you've got the likes of Geva Mentor, Caitlin Bassett, there are superstars all the way down the line (in the team)," she said.
+"When you've got the likes of Geva Mentor, Caitlin Bassett, there's superstars all the way down the line,” she said.

-"You knew they were always going to, even if they were a bit off in those first few rounds ... come back.
+"You knew they were always going to - even if they were a bit off in those first few rounds - they were going to come back.

 "You knew they were building from last week and they were going to keep building.”

-But she also believes the Vixens, at their best, are capable of beating the Lightning,
+But she also believes her side is capable of beating them when they produce their best netball.

 "And unfortunately we didn't tonight.”